 League of Legends always has a competitive field, yet, one name stands alone at the top of the card - Lee ‘Faker’ Sang Hyeok.
-Faker is one of the greatest, and most dominant, LoL players of all-time - racking up $1,228,281.90 in prize winnings across his three world championship and multiple LCK wins.
+Faker is one of the greatest, and most dominant, LoL players of all-time - racking huge prize winnings across his three world championship and multiple LCK wins.

-While 2018 may have been a rocky year for him and his SKT teammates, Faker's eyes will be firmly set on returning to his throne, securing his fourth Worlds title - which he is well on the way to doing, as his team secured another LCK success after taking down Griffin in the playoffs.
+While 2018 may have been a rocky year for him and his SKT teammates, Faker's eyes will be firmly set on returning to his throne, securing his fourth Worlds title - which he'll have to wait another year to do so after failing to pick the 2019 Worlds title.

 Faker may be the only LoL star to break the $1 million mark but Lee 'Duke' Ho Seong and Lee 'Wolf' Jae Wan aren't far behind either.
-100 Thieves star Bae 'Bang' Jun Sik, a former teammate of Faker, is also an honorable mention.
+Bae 'Bang' Jun Sik, a former teammate of Faker, is also an honorable mention.

 Dota 2 may not directly compete with LoL, but their prize pools could be enough to make some players think about switching over from Riot Games’ MOBA to Valve’s.
 Not every Dota event is showered with gold, however, but make it to the incredibly prestigious International - which OG has now won for two years in a row following TI9 - and you’re in the money.

 - Read More: Top 20 highest earning Dota 2 Pro Players